 Investigating and prosecuting animal cruelty relies on critical collaborations throughout the community.
 Participants will learn from local experts in the field about NY laws and the process of investigating and prosecuting animal crimes.

 *This conference has been pre-approved for Certified Animal Welfare Administrator continuing education credits by The Association for Animal Welfare Advancement.
-Approval for NYS Veterinary CE pending.
+NYS Veterinary CE approved.

 Registration & Exhibits Open